SamyakGangwal/fileshare/README.md

 - Drag-and-drop or browse to upload files (documents, spreadsheets, presentations).
 - Secure file storage with access control.
 - Version control to track changes and revert to previous versions.
+- Support for storing files locally or using cloud services (e.g., AWS S3)

 ### Real-time Collaboration:
 - Users can edit the same document simultaneously.